danielabar/spark-pluralsight/README.md

 To build an executable jar, run `sbt package`, noting the location of the generated jar: `/Users/dbaron/projects/spark-pluralsight/target/scala-2.11/spark-pluralsight_2.11-1.0.jar`

-To submit application to be executed, pass in fully qualified name of class where main method is defined, address of master node, "*" specifies to use as many cores as possible, and provide path to jar containing spark application that was just packaged.
+To submit application to be executed, pass in fully qualified name of class where main method is defined, address of master node, "\*" (remove the slash) specifies to use as many cores as possible, and provide path to jar containing spark application that was just packaged.

 This works given the volume mount specified when running the Spark Docker container.